Hellosu3/Bubble-PoP-Project-1/README.md

 # Bubble-PoP-Project-1

+Bubble Pop is a visually enticing and addictive multiplayer game inspired by the classic Bubble bobble arcade game.
+Your objective is to keep the bubbles from floating off the screen and beat the timer to achieve the highest score possible.

 wireframe: (https://cloud.protopie.io/p/d47f56780cf4e79d530ae904)

 -As a player I would like to see my score in a visible location, so I may keep track of my score  while playing